Is Your Epoxy Food Safe? How To Check ✅

 The label is your initial guide, offering a snapshot of crucial information that can determine the resin’s suitability for food-related applications.

-Look for explicit statements on the product label or packaging indicating that the epoxy resin is food-safe or FDA-approved.
+Look for statements on the product label or packaging indicating that the epoxy resin is food-safe or FDA-approved.

 Manufacturers often provide this information to assure users of the product’s suitability for food-contact applications.